chellapandihicas/cs50sw/README.md

 <br>

 <h2 align="center">Preview: Add Funds</h2>
 <p>The user can add funds to their available pool whenever fortune strikes.
-Here is an example of a user receiving $100 from his grandmother.
+Here is an example of a user receiving $100 from his grandmother.</p>
-An expense report is typically a spreadsheet.
-The following items can typically be found on an expenses spreadsheet:
+<p>An expense report is typically a spreadsheet.
+The following items can typically be found on an expenses spreadsheet:</p>

-Entry Id
+<p>Entry Id</p>
-Transaction Name.</p>
+<p>Transaction Name.</p>

 <div align="center">
 <img src="images/add_funds.png">